AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 To change the position of the legend, use the {api:anychart.core.ui.Legend#position}position(){api} and  {api:anychart.core.ui.Legend#align}align(){api} methods.

 The {api:anychart.core.ui.Legend#position}position(){api} method sets the position of the legend relative to the chart.
-It should be called with one of the parameters listed in {api:anychart.enums.Orientation}anychart.enums.Orientation{api}:
+Use one of the parameters listed in {api:anychart.enums.Orientation}anychart.enums.Orientation{api}:

 * `top` (default)
 * `bottom`